- Phone: (318)797-6333

 On November 2, 1975, the first worship service was held at University (not Southside), and a weekly children’s TV program called Jolly Bible Time was begun by one of University’s ministers, Al Jolly.
 102 people were baptized over the next two years and contributions increased.

 In January of 1978 University also began operation of a Bible Hotline.
 However, 1978 also proved to be a year of transition and challenge for University.
 Just three years after it began, University suffered a devastating split.
 After peaking with attendance figures of 500+, a large number of members departed to start what would become Church of Christ/North.
 Attendance dropped to less than 150.

 By 1979 attendance recovered to over 200.
 Although the late 70’s were painful times for University, they were also years that ultimately made the church family stronger.

 In December of 1994, Jerry Hodge joined the staff at University as the pulpit minister and by 1999, attendance returned to more than 400.

 In October of 2000 a multi-purpose building called the Family Center was completed and University celebrated its 25th anniversary at the present location.
-In the fall of 2005 an additional building was purchased and located on our property, which marked the beginning of a ministry to our college age young people.

-Currently, University has grown to an average attendance of 500 led by six elders and served by four full time ministers, twenty-two deacons, and numerous ministry leaders.
+Currently, University has grown to an average attendance of 500 led by six elders and served by four full time ministers, fifteen deacons, and numerous ministry leaders.
 Today we owe so much to those who had the vision to build on East 70th; the committed who sacrificed and gave to the work because they had first given themselves to the One who is faithful.
 We now stand on their shoulders to reach new and greater heights, to love and save the lost in the Shreveport/Bossier City communities, and help those being saved to become more like Jesus Christ.